 Especially when entering into your first commercial lease you should be wary of signing up for a number of years.
 A lease of 10 or even 20 years is a huge risk, especially for a new business.

 If the business doesn’t work out or if you need to leave the premises you have leased, you could be left in a position where you are paying for a building you cannot use.

 An experienced solicitor can help you negotiate a length of lease that will suit the needs of your business.

 Consider break clauses

-Talk to the experienced commercial property solicitors at Commercial Matters
+Talk to the specialist solicitors at Commercial Matters

-If you’d like to speak to one of our specialist solicitors to find out how they can help you, call us now on 01282 695 400.
+If you’d like to talk to one of our expert commercial property solicitors, call us now on 01282 695 400.

 Or, if you don’t have time to talk right now, you can request a call-back by contacting us online today.